 The Canadian Resource Centre for Victims of Crime works diligently to improve the treatment that victims of crime receive from the criminal justice system.
-The Centre is frequently asked to present the victim’s perspective to government, at all levels.
+The Centre is frequently asked to present the victim’s perspective to the government, at all levels.
 Many submissions have been made over the years.

 - March 24, 2016 – Read our comments to Senate Standing Committee on Legal and Constitutional Affairs for a study on matters pertaining to delays in the criminal justice system.